 Third-Party Policies and Enforcement

 To reduce the risk of a data breach third-party vendor policies should be reviewed regularly, and kept up to date taking into consideration emerging security threats.
 Policies are meant to be enforced, if your organization isn’t enforcing its security policies you’re establishing a precedent with vendors that your rules need not be adhered to.
 This can result in a precarious security situation where rules are disregarded and your network becomes vulnerable unbeknownst to your team.

 Audit, Audit, Audit

-Include an audit in the terms of your SLA with all vendors, this ensures all third-parties will know their obligation to participate, understand their role in maintaining security and encourages their preparation.
+Include an audit in the terms of your SLA with all vendors, this ensures all third parties will know their obligation to participate, understand their role in maintaining security and encourage their preparation.
 Having an agreement to meet certain security guidelines isn’t enough, all vendors must be audited to establish their compliance.
 Considering most data breaches are due to third-party vendors, audits should be taken seriously.
 Issues an audit may uncover are an important step in establishing a stronger network and mutually beneficial vendor/client relationship.
 If an organization fails to meet your security needs, the relationship may need to be reconsidered.